boundedinfinity/eiab/services.md

 ## Definitions

-- Bootstrap node: The machine from which to drive the whole process.
+- Control node: The machine from which to drive the whole process.
 This is likely a workstation or local VM environment like vagrant or Docker.
 - Database nodes: All nodes that have stateful data.
 These are likely machines that house databases (PostgreSQL, ElasticSearch) or queueing systems (Redis).